Employee Benefits · Voluntary Benefits

 When should we add or refresh voluntary benefits?

 The biggest triggers are major medical plan design changes (particularly increases to deductibles or OOP maximums), workforce profile changes (demographic shifts, significant hiring in a different employee segment), and employee feedback or exit signals that financial protection is a concern.
-Most employers also benefit from a voluntary menu review every 2–3 years regardless — carrier markets shift, new product categories emerge (pet insurance, financial wellness, student loan assistance have all emerged as viable categories in recent years), and participation patterns reveal what’s working and what isn’t.
+Most employers also benefit from a voluntary menu review every 2–3 years regardless — carrier markets shift, new product categories emerge, and participation patterns reveal what’s working and what isn’t.

 NEXT STEP - GAP ANALYSIS